zejacobi/DeltaGreen/scope.md

 I want to program this publicly because I think it will be a good way to show off what I'm capable of in python to prospective future employers.

 And I want to give back to the RPG community.
-I spent countless hours playing with [PCGEN] [1] when I was younger.
+I spent countless hours playing with [PCGEN](http://pcgen.org/) when I was younger.
 I don't know Java, so I can't really contribute to PCGEN.
 But I can try and make something of my own and make sure it's FOSS.
 Since I'm currently obsessed with Delta Green and there appears to be no Delta Green character generator, here's where I can make a big impact.

 It also helps that Delta Green is under the OGL.
 I can enforce a separation between OGL content and non-OGL using my .gitignore file.
 If/when I end up hosting this, I hope to use a password from the